ntta/restaurant-search-react-native/README.md

 * Change directory to restaurant-search-react-native, run `npm install` to install all required packages
 * Run `npm start` to start metro bundler
 * Use Expo Client* ([Android](https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=www) / [iOS](https://apps.apple.com/app/apple-store/id982107779)) to scan barcode from the metro bundler

+## Snack
+This project will be uploaded to Snack soon.